1955 RAC Tourist Trophy: Race

-As the rain began to fall on the Irish countryside, the accidents kept on coming.
-In the first two laps, a total of nine cars were eliminated due to accidents.
-Of course, two of those were fatal, but then on lap 35, Richard Manwaring lost control of his Elva-Climax Mk I and crashed off the track.
-As a result of this crash, a third driver lost his life.
+As the rain began to fall, the accidents kept on coming.
+In the first two laps, a total of nine cars had been eliminated due to accidents, including the two which were fatal, and then on lap 35, Richard Manwaring lost control of his Elva-Climax Mk I and crashed off the track and a third driver lost his life.
 It was clear that the cars of that day were out-pacing the roads upon which they were competing.
-Incredibly dangerous, the combination of fast cars and narrow lanes still made for some entertaining action.
-And, despite the deaths, the crowd remained, watching Hawthorn and Titterington trying to hold off Moss and Fitch.
+Incredibly dangerous, the combination of fast cars and narrow lanes still made for some entertaining action, and, despite the deaths, the crowd remained, watching Hawthorn and Titterington trying to hold off Moss and Fitch.

 Once the repairs had been made to the number 10 300SLR, Moss and Fitch managed to bring the car up to second place overall behind the sole works Jaguar D-Type.
-Still, Hawthorn and Titterington managed to hold off Mercedes, turning some truly fast laps around the Dundrod circuit.
+Hawthorn and Titterington managed to hold off Mercedes, turning some truly fast laps around the Dundrod circuit.

-With the finish in sight, the Jaguar remained in the lead ahead of the Mercedes, despite everything that Moss and Fitch could do, the Jaguar was just too far out of reach.
+With the finish in sight, the Jaguar remained in the lead ahead of the Mercedes, and despite everything that Moss and Fitch could do, the Jaguar stayed out of reach.
 But, all of a sudden, Hawthorn came to a screeching halt, just a few miles from the finish line.
-The Jaguar's engine seized, leaving the Coventry marque without any hope of winning the race, or even finishing.
-Although slowed by the damage and weather conditions, Moss and Fitch had been unable to close down the gap enough to be able to challenge for the lead.
-It was clear that Mercedes were "gifted" the race.
+The Jaguar's engine had seized, leaving the Coventry marque with no hope of winning the race, or even finishing.
+Although slowed by the damage and weather conditions, Moss and Fitch had been unable to close down the gap enough to be able to challenge for the lead, but Mercedes were "gifted" the race.

 As a result, car number 10 (Daimler-Benz AG), took an impressive victory, winning in a time of 7hrs 03:11 mins., averaging a speed of 88.321 mph.
 The retirement of the Jaguar led to Mercedes being able to take a sweep of the top three positions.
 Second place went to Fangio, for the second year in a row, and Kling, one lap down.
 The podium was complete by the other 300SLR, that of von Trips and Simon, two laps adrift.
-Meanwhile, the Aston Martin DB3S of Peter Walker and Dennis Poore were the best of the English entrants, finishing in fourth place, with the best of the works-Maserati further behind in fifth.
+Meanwhile, the Aston Martin DB3S of Peter Walker and Dennis Poore was the best of the English entrants, finishing in fourth place, with the best of the works-Maserati further behind in fifth.

 One of the outstanding drives of the race came from Peter Collins, whose Aston Martin DB3S was left stranded at the start due to a seized starter motor.
 Once the mechanics got the engine started, a furious Collins set off after the pack.
 After what must have been an astonishing first lap, he had climbed up to 14th.
 By lap 31, Collins had caught and passed Fangio for third before handing the car over to Tony Brooks, who was only able to complete a few laps before the Aston's engine expired.